ERMI-Software/ermi-file-format/README.md

 ## ERMI Data Model.

-For ERMI to effectively monitoring transactions, a few different items of data are needed.
-The data model consists of 4 components.
+The ERMI data model split each transaction into 2 parts.
+The details of the parties involved, and the information for the transaction itself.

+ERMI supports up to four parties for each transaction:

-**Payer** - The payer is the person or legal entity initiating a transaction.
+**Payer** - The payer is the person or legal entity initiating a transaction, sometimes known as the "ultimate" payer.

-**Beneficiary** - The beneficiary is the person or legal entity receiving a payment.
+**Beneficiary** - The beneficiary is the person or legal entity receiving a payment, sometimes known as the "ultimate" beneficiary

+**Sender (optional)** - The legal entity which is sending the payment on behalf of the payer.
+(Individual senders are not supported)

+**Receiver (optional)** - The legal entity or person which is receiving the payment on behalf of the beneficiary

+Plus the transaction data itself:

 **Transaction Information** - the facts of the transaction, such as amount, currency, time and status.

-**Account Information** - the specific accounts used by the beneficiary and the payer for this transaction

 ## Examples.